Remillard/VHDL-Mode/README.md

 ## Configuration

 The VHDL Mode `sublime-settings` file contains fields that are used to fill in certain fields in the header template upon insertion.
 A base override may be created by selecting `Preferences` >> `Package Settings` >> `VHDL Mode` >> `Settings`.
 This will bring up the default settings file and a User variation on the settings.
 To customize the fields, simply copy and paste the defaults over to the User override file, and edit to taste.
-The fields are self-explanatory.

 These fields can also be set in the `sublime-project` file under `"settings"` for project specific behavior.
 To facilitate this, a project helper snippet was created to inject these settings when editing the project file.
 Simply select `Project` >> `Edit Project` from the menu, move the cursor past the `"folders"` line and type `project`.
 The project also creates a couple of sample build methods that can be used for the project.

+One particular setting meshes with both the header template and the on-save time field.
+The `vhdl-modified-time-string` setting is the string that the code looks for when catching the on-save event, and updating that field.
+This should only be altered if the header snippet has been modified.
+When the event triggers, the code searches for that string, and replaces that line with the string, plus the time information.

+* `vhdl-user` : Fills in the username portion of the header template.
+* `vhdl-company` : Fills in the company name portion of the header template.
+* `vhdl-project-name` : Fills in the project name portion of the header template.
+This field would very commonly be customized in the `sublime-project` file.
+* `vhdl-platform` : Fills in the platform or part number portion of the header template.
+* `vhdl-standard` : Fills in the coding standard portion of the header template.
+* `vhdl-modified-time-string` : Represents the string that will be searched for when the file is saved.
+If this is found, that line is replaced with a string comprising of this pattern, plus the current time.

 # Usage